hakonbjork/StudIt/readme.md

 To run the application, click the gitpod link and run: `mvn javafx:run`
 For unit testing and code coverage, run `mvn test`

+To login once the application is started, enter *user* as username and *password* as password

 Code coverage is found under *target/site/jacoco*

 ## User Stories